schemers/homebridge-screenlogic/README.md

 - `"statusPollingSeconds"` time in seconds to poll for pool statu.
 Default is 60 seconds.

 - `createLightColorSwitches` will create a "Pool Lights" accessory that contains switches for turing on light modes/colors.
+Default is `false`.

-- `disabledLightColors` an array of strings with the names of light mode/colors you want to _disable_
+- `disabledLightColors` an array of strings with the names of light mode/colors you want to _disable_.
+Default is an empty array.

 ## Sample config